Welcome to the spring edition of CCA Provider News!

 Using an evidence-based interdisciplinary approach, the CCSM programs:

-- Include weekly in-home and/or virtual visits with an Advanced Practice Clinician for assessment, self-management education, and medication management of their condition
+- Include weekly in-home and/or virtual visits with an advanced practice clinician (APC) for assessment, self-management education, and medication management of their condition

 - Apply health coaching techniques to empower members’ self-management via tracking and monitoring of symptoms and disease parameters